Timeline of reactions to the 2020 Hong Kong national security law (January 2021): One arrested after melee at CUHK entrance checkpoint

 It was the start day of the next semester of the Chinese University of Hong Kong.
 At 12:15 pm, CUHK campus radio said about 8-9 people in black and masked clothes outside the university station shouted at passers-by not to show their ID card, in protest of the closed-campus policy which the university had implemented after the November 2019 siege of the university, only admitting those with a valid student or alumni ID.
 The people then pushed down the iron fence and left.
 Some threw an unknown white powder at the security guard who chased them.
 Afterwards, the police arrested one of the men.
 The school confirmed that he was a CUHK student.
 He was sent to Ma On Shan Police Station for investigation on suspicion of disrupting public order and ordinary assault.
 The school also confirmed that a security guard had been sprayed with powder and was sent to the hospital for observation; and that the incident involved an assault, which had led to the police being called.
-Police and firefighters investigated the powder composition.
+The powder was later found to be corn starch.

+Four students were charged in the case.
+One pleaded guilty in August 2022 and was sentenced to six weeks in prison in September.
+In early March 2023, a magistrate dismissed the case against one defendant and on 24 March, the remaining two were acquitted, in each case due to insufficient evidence.